Girl rock climbing and smiling.

 An Apple a Day

-If your camper has been taken to the doctor/hospital, receives a prescription, spends the night in the health center, or spends two days off activities during the summer due to illness, we will contact you.
-If your camper requires external medical care, a phone call home will occur the same day unless it is after 10:00 PM in the camper’s home time zone, in which case a phone call will occur the following morning.
+- Non-Routine Situations: We will promptly inform you if your camper is taken to the doctor or hospital, receives a prescription, spends a night in the health center, or takes two days off activities during the summer due to illness.
+In cases requiring external medical care, we commit to reaching out on the same day unless it’s after 9:00 PM in the camper’s home time zone, in which case we’ll contact you the following morning.

 As part of the enrollment process, you will be asked to complete various wellness forms, including our Medical/Health History, Healthcare Provider, and Immunization Forms.
 These forms give our Health Professional Team access to a camper’s health history, allergies and Epi-Pen use, medications, and treatments, and more.
+If your camper requires any special assistance or if there is anything you would like to discuss with our staff before or during enrollment, we invite you to contact us.

 Mental, Emotional, and Social Health